Unizo says has not decided how to respond to Blackstone offer

-TOKYO (Reuters) - Japanese hotel operator Unizo Holdings (3258.T) said on Wednesday it had not decided how to respond to a tender offer launched by private equity firm Blackstone Group (BX.N) and would consult with a special committee on how to proceed.
+TOKYO, Oct 16 (Reuters) - Japanese hotel operator Unizo Holdings said on Wednesday it had not decided how to respond to a tender offer launched by private equity firm Blackstone Group and would consult with a special committee on how to proceed.

 Blackstone said on Tuesday it would launch a tender offer for Unizo at 5,000 yen a share, doubling down on its $1.6 billion offer after the proposal was rebuffed by the Japanese hotel chain.